SrBrahma/react-native-shadow-2/README.md

 ## Notes

-* If the Shadow has a single child, it will get the `width`, `height` and all of the `borderRadius` properties from the children's `style` property, if defined. *(It's so easy to use this!)*
+* If the Shadow has a single child, it will get the `width`, `height` and all of the `borderRadius` properties from the children's `style` property, if defined.

 * You may also define those properties in the Shadow's `style`.
-The defined properties here will have priority over the ones defined in the Child's `style`.
+The defined properties here will have priority over the ones defined in the child's `style`.

-* If the `width` and `height` is defined in any of those, there will be only a single render, as the first automatic sizing won't happen, only the precise render.
+* If the `width` **and** `height` are defined in any of those, there will be only a single render, as the first automatic sizing won't happen, only the precise render.

 * You can use either the `'borderTopLeftRadius'` or `'borderTopStartRadius'` and their variations to define the corners radii, although I recommend the latter as it's the RTL standard.